 Why is Educator Training Needed?

 The need for stronger skills amongst teaching staff throughout Australia to improve the educational success of their ASD students is well documented.
 These sources, which include the January 2016 Senate report titled ‘Access to real learning: the impact of policy, funding and culture on students with disability’ and the June 2017 Victorian Parliament ‘Inquiry in services for people with Autism Spectrum Disorder’ , identify inadequate educational support as a major factor in ASD individuals’ poor life outcomes.
 Only approximately 20% of ASD people advance beyond school, e.g. achieve a diploma/certificate, bachelor degree or above, compared to approximately 58% for the general population.
 For those who attend school, 86% report difficulty fitting in socially, learning or communicating.
 Consequences include significant emotional and financial burden-of-care family costs.

 Educator Skill Training through the ABIA

-L4Life senior staff provide additional educator training workshops through ABIA.
-ABIA is Victoria’s peak body for ABA delivery.
-These professional development programs focus on training early childhood educators, teachers and integration aides on strategies and programs to help them effectively teach, and interact with, children with Autism.
+L4Life senior staff provide additional educator training workshops through ABIA, Victoria’s peak body for ABA delivery.
+These professional development programs focus on training for early childhood educators, teachers and integration aides on strategies and programs to help them effectively teach and interact with children with Autism.

 ‘The enduring benefit of the Inclusion Works Program is that the funds invested in the program have not just assisted the targeted students with ASD.
 The nature of the program has given our teachers the skills and understanding to apply what they have learned and experienced to future students in future classes.
 Unlike a one-day professional development seminar provided to the teachers about dealing with ASD, the teachers practice the skills they have learned each day with feedback and guidance provided weekly.
 Over the course of the program, how our staff effectively deal with students with ASD at our school has become second nature.’